apache/maven-site/content/markdown/maven-logging.md

 combined with the [SLF4J Simple][2] implementation (or [a customized version since 3.5.0][10]).
 Future versions may use a more advanced implementation, but we chose to start simple.

-Looking at the distribution you will see the following layout where the `simplelogger.properties`, `slf4j-api-x.y.z-jar` and `slf4j-simple-x.y.z.jar` (or `maven-slf4j-provider-3.x.y.jar` since 3.5.0) specifically relate to the SLF4J implementation:
+Looking at the distribution, you will see the following layout where the `simplelogger.properties`, `slf4j-api-x.y.z-jar` and `slf4j-simple-x.y.z.jar` (or `maven-slf4j-provider-3.x.y.jar` since 3.5.0) specifically relate to the SLF4J implementation: